†THE LILLIPUT CAMERA††††

 † E. & H.T.
 Anthony & Company, New York†††††††††††††† 1889 - 1892

-The Lilliput was designed by Erastus B. Barker, with Patent No. 400,162 being granted to him on March 26, 1889.† This same patent applied to Anthony's Simplex Camera, that would be introduced the following year.
-Barker's roots in photography go back to the 1860's, having been listed in Trow's New York City Directory, Volume LXXIV, for the Year Ending May 1, 1861, as a dealer in daguerreotype materials at 522 Broadway.
+The Lilliput Camera was designed by Erastus B. Barker, with Patent No. 400,162 being granted to him on March 26, 1889.† This same patent applied to Anthony's Simplex Camera that would be introduced the following year.
+Barker's roots in photography go back to the late 1850's, and per Craig's Daguerreian Registry, he was a dealer in daguerreian apparatus and materials at 377 Broadway, New York.
+Barker was also listed in Trow's New York City Directory, Volume LXXIV, for the Year Ending May 1, 1861, as a dealer in daguerreotype materials at 522 Broadway.
 Barker is believed to have been employed by E. & H.T.
 Anthony & Company during the 1860's and would continue to work closely with the company during the 1880's and 1890's.
 Barker held at least nineteen other photographic patents, many of which were assigned to E. & H.T.
 Anthony & Company.†

 Produced in very few numbers for at least three years, the Lilliput is rarely seen today.

 †††††††† †††††††††††††††††From Schultze's Descriptive Catalogue, 1889

 ††††††† From Anthony's Illustrated Catalogue of Photographic Equipments and Materials for Amateurs, January, 1891